Robo Advisors Information Guide

 Definition of a Robo Advisor

-The origin of the term Robo Advisor comes from combining the words robo (from robot) and advisor, that is, a robotic or automated advisor.
+The origin of the term Robo Advisor comes from combining the words robo (robot) and advisor, that is, a robotic or automated advisor.

 Robo Advisors are also known as automated managers, since in fact, besides advising, they manage your money for you.
 So a Robo Advisor is a kind of financial advisor that offers an online investment portfolio management service through algorithms, automation, and is usually supervised by a team of expert investors.